Corruption of Haustfyr Chapter 2: Madam's Homestead

 The air stills.
 Dust drifts like mist.
 In the crater where the golem stood, a monolith rises.
 Smooth, luminous, its symbols shifting like ripples in water.

-“Arad,” you say.
+“Arad,” I said.
 “He was watching.
 Haustrasill was…dying.”

 Roe folds her arms.
 “Gods don’t just watch for fun.
 Whatever it means, it’s not good.”